 There are many different levels of moats and grounds to walk around and diggings sights and markings to spot on the ground.
 Peeking over the big walls, you can even see some current diggings going on.
 Apart from the magnificent cherry blossoms, there was not much gardening going on here.
 So this is where the comparison to Nagoya and Matsumoto ends.
 The best spot to see the castle in full glory is from across the swan boat jetty and the renowned Korakuen Garden or the Sakura Moriyama walk along the river, where yet again festivities were in full swing.

-White as the clouds underneath which it stands tall, surrounded by pink cherry blossoms and rows of castle walls.
+White as the clouds underneath which it stands tall, surrounded by pink cherry blossoms and rows of Japanese castle walls.
 I was super lucky to come here at the right time because only a few days earlier the renovations of the famous castle were completed I could see it in it full glory already upon leaving the train station after spontaneously having jumped on the train with my railpass.
-Finding my way to it was the easiest by far as compared to the other Japan castles.
+Finding my way to it was the easiest by far as compared to the other Japanese castles.
 Just follow it as if a vision on the horizon and the resounding gongs of the multitude of Japanese drums that came to perform for the festival were the perfect guide.

 Foodie stalls selling special Himeji treats everywhere, such as oden and fried fish paste, greeted my senses and I thoroughly enjoyed discovering the castle grounds.
 Getting inside the castle walls or closer than the moat proved tricky as there was an entrance fee and the queue so long, the doors would have been shut in my face.
 Not being a big fan of that, I just strolled around and there was plenty to stroll through.
 Shrines, mini gardens, alleys and just splendid examples of Japanese gardening skills.
 Definitely my favourite castle.

-The last castle I visited on my railpass was located in the one city you were super curious about: Hiroshima.
+The last Japanese castle I visited on my railpass was located in the one city you were super curious about: Hiroshima.
 But the castle is not the highlight of the city, I must say.
 After seeing all these other amazing places, this one lacked in charm.
 But it could have been just the weather, which had the lingering rain front dropped onto my head.
 And so I strutted my stuff in the gardens with my fancy raincoat aka purple tent and danced about the cobblestones while gazing at the stones that marked the former layout of the castle.

-You see, there is a reason this castle is a tad boring.
+You see, there is a reason this Japanese castle is a tad boring.
 And yes, we are talking bombing again.
 The irony of it all is that the castle was built for defence and when it was no longer used for that purpose it fell down under an attack.
 It is a sad part of history indeed and therefore needs to be visited just as much as the ruin of the Genbaku Dome and the Peace Memorial Park.
 The importance of visualising the gruesomeness that is war cannot be stressed enough.

 But anyway, the castle looked gorgeous even through two sets of windows and the garden quite big.
 Unlike Matsumoto, this castle was clearly not built on flatland even though the rest of the city is flatland.
-So if you want to see an 17th century castle on a hill, this one seems a good bet.
+So if you want to see an 17th century Japanese castle on a hill, this one seems like a pretty good bet.